One Week in Portugal: The Highlights 7 Day Itinerary

 Lisbon & Sintra

 If you’re spending 7 days in Portugal, chances are good that you’ll be in or around the capital city of Lisbon at some point.
+48 hours is Lisbon is about right for your week-long Portugal trip.

 While you’re there, top things to do in Lisbon include the Tower of Bélem, the Lisbon Cathedral, the Jéronimos Monastery, the Castello de S. Jorge (palatial ruins), and the Carmo Convent.
 As far as historical religious sites, that covers most of the essentials.